zooba/pymanager/pep-draft.md

 Install subcommand
 ------------------

+> In this document, all command line options will be shown with one or two
+> hyphens.
+In implementation, all options will support one or two hyphens or a
+> forward slash, to be consistent with both Windows and UNIX conventions.

 ```
 python install [-s|--source <URL>] [-f|--force] [-u|--upgrade] [tag ...]
 python install [-s|--source <URL>] [-t|--target <DIR>] [tag ...]
+python install --refresh
 ```

 This subcommand will install one or more runtimes onto the current machine.
 The tags are ``Company\\Tag`` pairs (or just ``Tag`` if no slash is included), are are used for a PEP 514 compatible search of the index file.

+TODO: Install using version range rather than tag

 The default index file is hosted on python.org, and contains install information including package URLs and hashes for all installable versions.
 An alternate